Skip sidebar navigation

 • Resources

-• For businesses producing 1,000 pounds of food scraps or more per week.
+1,000 pounds of food scraps or more per week

-• For businesses producing 500 pounds of food scraps or more per week.
+500 pounds of food scraps or more per week

-• 500 pounds is about two full 60-gallon compost roll carts.
+• Approximately two full 60-gallon compost roll carts.

-• For businesses producing 250 pounds of food scraps or more per week.
+250 pounds of food scraps or more per week

-• 250 pounds is about one full 60-gallon compost roll cart.
+• Approximately one full 60-gallon compost roll cart.

 Customer food scraps

-This does not apply to public or customer-facing areas of your business.
-Food prep waste and plate scraping handled by employees go in the provided compost bin.
+Businesses are not required to collect food scraps from public or customer-facing areas.
+Food prep waste and plate scrapings handled by employees go in the compost bin provided.

 Notification

-• City staff will conduct on-site visits to distribute information and provide training.
+• City staff have conducted on-site visits to distribute information and provide training.

 Enforcement

 Food-generating businesses are required to comply with the food scrap requirement.
-In 2024 businesses that do not comply will be subject to enforcement action.
+This is a permanent requirement, so if your business is already participating expect verification visits from the Gresham Green Business team.
+Starting in 2025, businesses that do not comply will be subject to enforcement action, including businesses that stop collecting food scraps without getting a waiver from the City.

 1. The City will provide written notice to the business.
 The notice will include the nature of the violation and the steps needed to avoid additional enforcement actions.
 The City will offer support or training.